Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 The Dystopian State of Play in Alaska

-• Warp Speed Deregulation: Traditional 60 to 90-day public comment windows and thorough environmental impact statements are being bypassed in favor of fast-tracked approvals done in the dead of night.
+• Warp Speed Deregulation: Traditional 60- to 90-day public comment windows and thorough environmental impact statements are being bypassed in favor of fast-tracked approvals done in the dead of night.

-Sand in the Crankcase (The Wins)
+Sand in the Crankcase (the Wins)

-• The Headline vs. Reality Gap: Despite aggressive rhetoric from officials like Interior Secretary Doug Burgum about an “Alaska Renaissance,” the actual destructive output remains zero at major flashpoints.
-There are still no drilled wells in the Arctic Refuge, no miles built on the Ambler or Izembek roads, and no old-growth clear-cuts in the Tongass.
+• Headline vs. Reality Gap: Despite aggressive rhetoric from officials like Interior Secretary Doug Burgum about an “Alaska Renaissance,” the actual destructive output remains zero at major flashpoints.
+There are still no drilled wells in the Arctic Refuge, no miles built on the Ambler or Izembek roads, and no old-growth clearcuts in the Tongass.

 • Economic Realities: Many of these massive extractive projects are “loss leaders” that do not make sense in today’s economic environment.
 They only survive on paper for billionaires and asset management companies, making them highly vulnerable to delays.